T

 landmark

-A short walk from The Grand Palace.
+A short walk from the Grand Palace.

 restaurant

-A short taxi or tuk-tuk ride from Wat Pho.
+A short walk from Wat Pho.

 Day 3 · Bangkok